 What off market means, its benefits, and how to search off market properties.

-If you’re already familiar with off market properties and want to start searching the most robust database in the nation, watch the video below (or give it a try for free).
+If you’re already familiar with off market properties and want to start searching the most robust database in the nation, watch the video below.

 What does off market mean?